Introducing Compass Mortgage™ – For More Flexible Approvals

 Private mortgage lenders use their own private funds and capital to lend you (mortgage) money, coming from personal, business, or investor sources rather than 'public' depositors or government securities.

-As an alternative mortgage category unto itself, these lenders can range from reputable companies to individuals who just happen to have extra cash.
+As an alternative mortgage category in its own right (often referred to as 'C' lenders), private lenders can range from reputable companies to individuals who just happen to have extra cash.

-These loans aren't subject to the same stringent regulations as traditional banks and non-bank lenders — which means you're charged higher mortgage rates and fees.
+These loans aren't subject to the same stringent federal or provincial regulations as traditional (A) and alternative (B) lenders — which means you're charged higher mortgage rates and fees.

 A private lender can also structure their own mortgage terms, which is why having your own lawyer review the contract is essential to understand the fine print.